jklsnt/taproot3/src/corners/huxley/KBxSATWhyDidIGetThisWrong.md

 multiply the top and bottom of fractions w/o expanding!! and can get all the bottoms to be equal and divide everything out.
 ***

+## april 2019
+***
+nc6 :: c, b
+i got this wrong for two reasons:
+- first, i was too reluctant just to do the algebra. don't be reluctant — just do it out.
+- second, when distributing, i did not account for the negative sign. always think about the sign when distributing!!
+lesson: just do it. espec when there are no exponents. also, distribute WITH THE SIGN. be wary that this is a mistake they are looking for, also.
+***
+nc15 :: c, b
+i got this wrong because i didn't carry my logic through, and because i didn't know some key equations about parabolas.
+lesson: REMEMBER, the x value of the vertex of a parabola is $\frac{-b}{2a}$!! also,
+***

 # To review
 - polynomial division [ x ]
 - remainder theorem [ x ]